Quinver/MachineQR/README.md

 ## Setup
 (Might make a docker container in the future)
-(Have not tested what versions work, you'll need to debug it yourseld)
+(Have not tested what versions work, you'll need to debug it yourself)
 1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/machineqr.git